belindamo/derp/section_notes/03-experiment-ideas.md

-the experiments should showcase the idea. be able to run and&#x20;
+the experiments should showcase the idea. be able to run and demonstrate that some engineering properties like speed of conver

 *